andrefidalgosilva/SixtySixSolver/README.md

 __

 *Actually, if you look at the program logic, you'll notice that I'm running a second loop through a "solutions" data structure, which will increase the running time of the program.
 Why am I using that structure?
-Initially I had planned to do so some more things with the solutions, however...!*
+Initially I had planned to do some more things with the solutions, however...!*

 *If you want to avoid this second loop, run the program with the "-noparse" argument! :)*